 Context

+Resolution 46/182 of the United Nations General Assembly stipulates the following: [Obayashi]

+(1) Humanitarian assistance is of cardinal importance for the victims of natural disasters and other emergencies, [Obayashi]

+(2) Humanitarian assistance must be provided in accordance with the principles of humanity, neutrality and impartiality, [Obayashi]

+(3) The sovereignty, territorial integrity and national unity of States must be fully respected in accordance with the Charter of the United Nations.
+In this context, humanitarian assistance should be provided with the consent of the affected country and in principle on the basis of an appeal by the affected country, [Obayashi]

-Resolution 46/182 of the United Nations General Assembly stipulates the principles for humanitarian assistance and indicates that each sovereign state has the ‘primary responsibility to take care of the victims of disasters and other emergencies within its territory’ (Annex 1 – Supplementary Documentation Links).
+(4) Each State has the responsibility first and foremost to take care of the victims of natural disasters and other emergencies occurring on its territory.
+Hence, the affected State has the primary role in the initiation, organization, coordination, and implementation of humanitarian assistance within its territory, [Obayashi]

+[Obayashi] (Annex 1 – Supplementary Documentation Links).

 As part of the agreement between the UN and the WMO (Article VI, as indicated within the WMO Convention and its Strategic Plan), the WMO Member States and Territories play a ‘vital’ role in their support to the ‘protection of life and property, contributing to sustainable development, meeting international commitments and contributing to international cooperation’.